 - 1 Amount of Transpiration:

 leaves.
-They hardly occupy 1-2% of leaf surface but due to perimeter diffusion, the exchange capacity of stomata is very high – almost equal to the whole surface area of the leaf.
+They hardly occupy 1-2% of the leaf surface, but due to perimeter diffusion, the exchange capacity of stomata is very high – almost equal to the whole surface area of the leaf.

-Each stomata is surrounded by two small specialized and differentially thickened guard cells.
-Guard cells contain chloroplasts while the same are generally absent from other epidermal cells.
+Each stoma is surrounded by two small specialized and differentially thickened guard cells.
+Guard cells contain chloroplasts while the same are absent from other epidermal cells.

 Amount of Transpiration:

 Due to transpiration 98 – 99% of absorbed water is lost.
 Only 0.2% is employed in photosynthesis.
 Rest is used for growth.

 An instrument for measuring atmospheric humidity as well as an amount of water transpired.